I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

-The purpose of a surge protector is to divert voltage spikes safely to ground rather than get into the sensitive circuits of your equipment.
+A surge protector diverts voltage spikes safely to ground rather than getting into the sensitive circuits of your equipment.
 Voltage spikes can come through the power line and or through the telephone line.
 So phone lines need to be protected too if they are connected to your equipment.

 Under normal conditions, electric lines have a steady voltage (120 volts in the United States).
 However, in some cases, erratic fluctuations of the voltage can occur.
 These are spikes in the electric power that can damage equipment.
 Any voltage spikes need to be re-channeled to ground.
 That's what a surge protector does.